ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Data

 Trends in the skill premium vary across countries (Figure \ref{fig: Wh/Wu_oecd}).
-For ease of visibility, the 14 countries are broadly divided into three groups.
+The 14 countries are broadly divided into three groups for ease of visibility.
 The skill premium exhibits an increasing trend in five countries (Australia, the Czech Republic, Germany, Portugal, and the United States), no clear trend in six countries (Denmark, Italy, Japan, the Netherlands, Slovenia, and the United Kingdom), and a decreasing trend in three countries (Austria, Finland, and Sweden).
+As shown later, trends in the skill premium do not differ substantially across sectors.

 Trends in the rental price of capital vary across capital types in the United States (Figure \ref{fig: Ri/Ro_us}).
-The rental price of ICT capital fell sharply after the late 1980s, while the rental price of non-ICT capital was almost unchanged from the 1970s to the 2000s.
-The rental price of ICT capital fell significantly relative to the rental price of non-ICT capital in all countries (see Figure \ref{fig: Ri/Ro_oecd} in Appendix \ref{subsec: trends_oecd} for countries other than the United States).
+The rental price of ICT capital fell steadily from the 1970s to the 2000s in the goods sector and from the mid-1980s to the 2000s in the service sector.
+Meanwhile, the rental price of non-ICT capital was roughly unchanged in the goods sector and slightly declined in the service sector from the 1970s to the 2000s.
+In all countries and sectors, the rental price of ICT capital declined much more than that of non-ICT capital (see Figures \ref{fig: Ri/Ro_oecd_goods} and \ref{fig: Ri/Ro_oecd_service} in Appendix \ref{subsec: trends_oecd} for countries other than the United States).
+The rate of decline in the rental price of ICT capital was greater for the goods sector than the service sector in the United States but not necessarily so in other countries.